Article ID: kb00360Last Modified: 14-Apr-2026

 Recommended Configuration

-1. Switch to copy mode:
+1. Switch to the copy mode:

 The setting needs to be done via a Registry entry.